garrettmichaelgeorge/garrettmichaelgeorge/README.md

 - Currently working on the [Timeless Jeweler App](https://github.com/garrettmichaelgeorge/timeless_jeweler_public), a commercial retail management app for jewelers

+- I specialize in Ruby and Ruby on Rails

 - Currently learning TypeScript

 - When I'm not programming, I compose music for the concert hall